 Forensic inpatient national summary

-This report provides a national overview of forensic wait times.
-It includes the % of tāngata whai ora seen within 6 weeks and the % seen within 12 weeks.
-Both of these values are also compared against the previous quarter, the same quarter in the previous year, and the national average.
+This dashboard provides a national overview of forensic wait times.
+It includes the percentage of tāngata whai ora seen within 6 weeks and the percentage seen within 12 weeks.
+Both of these values are compared against the previous quarter, the same quarter in the previous year, and the national average.

-The distribution of wait times to 1st in-scope activities are provided by division (both in number of service episodes and % of service episodes) and by demographics (age, ethnicity and gender), and also by referral source.
+The distribution of wait times to first inscope activity is provided by regional forensic service (both in number of service episodes and percentage of service episodes), by demographics (age, ethnicity, and gender), and by referral source.

 View report